Telecommunications Adjudicator update for May 2022

 Copper & Fibre Provision

-Openreach FAD (First Available Appointment Date) performance nationally, over the 4-day period ending 26 May 2021 was follows: -
+Openreach FAD (First Available Appointment Date) performance nationally, over the 5-day period ending 5 June 2022 was as follows: -

 |Service Installation type||FAD First Available Appointment Date (Backstop SLA = 12 days)|